openvswitch/ovs/INSTALL.Libvirt.md

 ====================================

 This document describes how to use Open vSwitch with Libvirt 0.9.11 or later.
-This document assumes that you followed INSTALL or installed Open vSwitch from distribution packaging such as a .deb or .rpm.
+This document assumes that you followed [INSTALL.md] or installed Open vSwitch from distribution packaging such as a .deb or .rpm.
 The Open vSwitch support is included by default in Libvirt 0.9.11.
 Consult www.libvirt.org for instructions on how to build the latest Libvirt, if your Linux distribution by default comes with an older Libvirt release.